jvoisin/mat2/CONTRIBUTING.md

 but you can send patches to jvoisin by [email](https://dustri.org/) if you prefer.

 Do feel free to pick up [an issue]( https://0xacab.org/jvoisin/mat2/issues ) and to send a pull-request.

-Please do check that everything is fine by running the testsuite with `python3 -m unittest discover -v` before submitting one :)
+Before sending the pull-request, please do check that everything is fine by running the full test suite in GitLab.
+To do that, after forking mat2 in GitLab, you need to go in Settings -> CI/CD -> Runner and there enable shared runners.

+Mat2 also has unit tests (that are also run in the full test suite).
+You can run them with `python3 -m unittest discover -v`.

 If you're fixing a bug or adding a new feature, please add tests accordingly, this will greatly improve the odds of your merge-request getting merged.